sama64/sama64.github.io/content/posts/stability.md

 agency is a rare quality

-humans normally don't think what their objectives are\
+hoomans normally don't think what their objectives are\
-and neither do they plan to get them\
+and neither do they plan how to get them\
-even less they act towards them
+even less do they act towards them

 so it's just normal that when a hooman feels comfortable enough he just stops thinking